-- Individual board member discussions with constituents, staff, etc. - Attending a purely social or ceremonial occasion - Attending a conference, provided the conference is not by invitation only (must be open to the public, who may be required to pay to attend)
+- Individual board member discussions with constituents, staff, etc. - Purely social or ceremonial occasions - Conferences, provided the conference is not by invitation only (must be open to the public, who may be required to pay to attend)

 Permissible Gatherings (cont.)

 - Attending an open and publicized meeting organized by another person or organization to address a topic of local community concern - Attending a properly noticed public meeting of another legislative body of the same agency (e.g., Planning Commission attending BOS meeting) or of a legislative body of another agency (e.g., BOS attending a city council meeting) - Attending a public meeting of a standing committee of the body, provided the board members creating a quorum of the full body attend only as observers